8.1.1 DISCIPLINE AND PROCEDURES

 SCHOOL WIDE BEHAVIOR EXPECTATIONS

-Assumption students are taught to live out the values expressed in our mission, vision, and school- wide learning prayer by being Faithful Disciples who CARE.
+Assumption BVM School students are taught to live out the values expressed in our mission, vision, and school- wide learning prayer by being Faithful Disciples who CARE.
 We follow the example of Jesus and live out the Catholic faith by being:

 Critical Thinkers: